Acaraje in Salvador

 (pronounced bree-gah-day-irow)

-The brigadeiro is the national truffle of Brazil.
+The brigadeiro is Brazil’s national truffle.
 It is made from condensed milk, cocoa powder, and butter.
 Traditionally, the truffle is layered to perfection with chocolate sprinkles.
-However, as the treat became trendy, different kinds of brigadeiro were created with flavors like lime, passion fruit, pistachio, white chocolate, and Nutella.
+However, as a treat became trendy, different kinds of brigadeiro were created with flavors like lime, passion fruit, pistachio, white chocolate, and Nutella.
 The original and specialty flavors can be found at brigadeiro shops throughout Brazil.
 Brigadeiro is a birthday party essential in Brazilian households.

 Moqueca*